girlsinquantum/Q-volution-Hackathon-2026/preparation_materials/Track_C_Classiq.md

 *   **[The Classiq Library](https://docs.classiq.io/latest/explore/):** A repository containing existing implementations of algorithms and tutorials.
 Reviewing these will give you a massive head start on how to structure complex quantum programs syntactically.

 ### 3. Community & Technical Support
 *   **[Classiq Community Slack:](https://short.classiq.io/join-slack)** Join the workspace!
-This is your direct lifeline for any highly specific technical questions regarding the SDK, circuit synthesis errors, or optimizat
+This is your direct lifeline for any highly specific technical questions regarding the SDK, circuit synthesis errors, or optimization.